equalizedigital/accessibility-checker/readme.txt

 == Changelog ==

 = 1.16.3 =
-* Enahanement: Add Fix settings to site health info panels.
+* Enhancement: Add Fix settings to site health info panels.
 * Fixed: Corrected a string that was misplaced in a fix.

 = 1.16.2 =